Ziggiphase001/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Add script the switch user to betty
+Add script that switch user to betty
+Add script that prints username